nawabahmadreshi/documentation/pages/features/content-sharing.md

 {% endprotip %}

-## The personal touch: show a welcome screen
+## Route incoming users directly to content

-Now that your user has created a link and sent it to a friend, you just need to wait for that friend to download your app.
-When that happens, you should detect the incoming link and route the new user to a custom welcome screen.
+Now that your user has created a link and sent it to a friend, you should detect the incoming link when that friend opens your app, and route directly to the shared content.
 Read more about how to do this on the [Deep Link Routing]({{base.url}}/getting-started/deep-link-routing) page.

-If you want to give a preview of the invitation before the app is even downloaded, try out [Deepviews]({{base.url}}/features/deepviews).
+If you want to give a preview of the content to users who have not yet downloaded your app, try out [Deepviews]({{base.url}}/features/deepviews).

 ## Viewing live data on the Branch dashboard

-You can use the dashboard's [Live View page](https://dashboard.branch.io/#/liveview) to see links and link clicks in real time.
+The [Analytics page](https://dashboard.branch.io/#/analytics/content) on the Branch dashboard allows you to see data on content your users are sharing, and which pieces of content are the most popular.
+You can also use the dashboard's [Live View page](https://dashboard.branch.io/#/liveview) to see links and link clicks in real time.

 {% protip %}
 If you [identify your users]({{base.url}}/getting-started/setting-identities), the [Influencers page](https://dashboard.branch.io/#/referrals/influencers) on the dashboard will show you who is driving the most new signups.